MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/business-units.md

 In addition to the standard effects described previously, business units affect segments as follows:

-- Users with business-unit level access will only be able to see those contacts that belong to their own business unit--even if the segment also includes contacts belonging to other business units.
+- Users with business-unit level access will only be able to see those contacts that belong to their own business unit&mdash;even if the segment also includes contacts belonging to other business units.
 Advanced and privileged users may also be able see members from child business units, or even all business units (depending on their security roles).
 The member count shown for the segment likewise matches the number of members the individual user can see.
-- When [scoping is enabled](#enable-bu-scopes) for your instance, each segment has a **Business unit scope** setting, which can be set to &quot;organization&quot; or &quot;business unit&quot;.
+- When [scoping is enabled](#enable-bu-scopes) for your instance, each segment has a **Business unit scope** setting, which can be set to "organization" or "business unit".
 In addition:
-  - Business-unit scoped segments will only contain contacts that belong to the same business unit as the segment owner--even if the selection criteria would otherwise find contacts belonging to all business units.
+  - Business-unit scoped segments will only contain contacts that belong to the same business unit as the segment owner&mdash;even if the selection criteria would otherwise find contacts belonging to all business units.
   - Organization-scoped segments can contain members belonging to all business units.
   - Standard and advanced users are limited to creating segments scoped at the business-unit level.
   - Only users with organization-level create/update permissions will be able to choose the organization scope setting.